Find out how the ATA Carnet works, what to do at customs, and what happens if your goods are lost, destroyed or stolen.

 Find out how to apply for an ATA Carnet.

 How ATA Carnet works

 You must show the carnet to customs each time you import or export your goods or pass through a country including the UK.

 You must also show the carnet to customs each time you enter or exit Northern Ireland.

-If customs in the country you visit are not satisfied that the goods have been re-exported or you’ve not used them correctly, they’ll make a claim to the carnet association in their country for payment of the customs charges due.
+If customs in the country you visit are not satisfied that the goods have been re-exported or you have not used them correctly, they’ll make a claim to the carnet association in their country for payment of the customs charges due.

 Goods should be meant for return to the country you first exported them from.
 You cannot process or repair them other than routine upkeep to keep them in their original condition.

 Give accurate descriptions of your goods (photographs of the item help identification).
 The description on the carnet should be thorough enough for customs authorities to identify them.

 If the details on the carnet are not clear, the importing customs authority can: